kivy/kivy/doc/sources/guide/android.rst

 We made that project to be able to:

-- create custom Python version including only wanted modules
+- create custom Python versions including only wanted modules
-- handle multitouch events to Kivy
+- handle multitouch events in Kivy
-- create a python module for accessing to some intents
+- create a python module for accessing features specific to Android
 - handle sleep/wakeup properly

 Tested Devices
 --------------

-These Android devices have been confirmed working with Kivy.
+These Android devices have been confirmed to work with Kivy.
 If your device is not on the list, that does not mean that it is not supported.
-If that is the case, please try running Kivy and if it succeeds let us know so that we can update this list.
+If that is the case, please try running Kivy and if it succeeds, let us know so that we can update this list.
 Note, however, that your device has to support at least OpenGL 2.0 ES.